SteveBarnett/human-centred/feedback.md

 - Our mindset, expectations, and current psychological state impact how we interpret feedback.
 - Get people out of protect and defend mode and into a more responsive and open mode, and only then deliver criticism.

+## Compliments

+SPoRTiN' ACTS:

+- Sincerity
+- Positivity
+- Relevance
+- Timeliness
+- Non-Comparative
+- Appropriateness
+- Cultural Sensitivity
+- Tone and Non-Verbal Cues
+- Specificity

+In detail:

+- **Sincerity:** A compliment must be genuine and heartfelt.
+Insincere compliments can be easily detected and may lead to mistrust.
+Insincere flattery can have negative effects on the recipient's self-esteem.
+- **Specificity:** Being specific in a compliment makes it more believable and meaningful.
+General compliments can be seen as vague and insincere, while specific compliments can more effective in enhancing self-esteem.
+- **Relevance:** The compliment should be relevant to the person and the context.
+Complimenting someone on something they value or have worked hard on will have a greater impact.
+- **Positivity:** The language used in the compliment should be positive and affirming.
+Positive reinforcement has been shown to increase self-esteem and desired behaviours.
+- **Timeliness:** Offering a compliment close to the event or behavior you are praising makes it more impactful.
+- **Appropriateness:** The compliment should be appropriate to the relationship and setting.
+What might be a great compliment between close friends might not be suitable in a professional setting.
+- **Non-Comparative:** Avoiding comparisons with others makes the compliment more about the individual's achievement or quality.
+Comparative compliments can lead to negative social comparisons.
+- **Tone and Non-Verbal Cues:** The way a compliment is delivered, including tone of voice and body language, can affect its reception.
+- **Cultural Sensitivity:** Understanding cultural differences in communication styles and values is essential for effective complimenting.
+What is considered a compliment in one culture may not be perceived the same way in another.

 ---

 Sources: